EconomyLens.com

 Related

-Trump gave more time to neighbor and major trading partner Mexico, delaying for 90 days a threat to increase tariffs from 25 percent to 30 percent, after holding talks with President Claudia Sheinbaum.
-Exemptions remain for a wide range of Canadian and Mexican goods entering the United States under an existing North American trade pact.
+By contrast, Trump gave more time to Mexico, delaying for 90 days a threat to increase its tariffs from 25 percent to 30 percent.
+But exemptions remain for a wide range of Canadian and Mexican goods entering the United States under an existing North American trade pact.
+Carney said his government was “disappointed” with the latest rates hike but noted that with exclusions the US average tariff on Canadian goods remains one of the lowest among US trading partners.

-**’Tears up’ rule book** – With questions hanging over the effectiveness of bilateral trade deals already struck — including with the European Union and Japan — the outcome of Trump’s overall plan remains uncertain.
+With questions hanging over the effectiveness of bilateral trade deals struck — including with the EU and Japan — the outcome of Trump’s overall plan remains uncertain.
 “No doubt about it — the executive order and related agreements concluded over the past few months tears up the trade rule book that has governed international trade since World War II,” said Wendy Cutler, senior vice president of the Asia Society Policy Institute.

-“Whether our partners can preserve it without the United States is an open question,” she added.
+On Friday, Trump said he would consider distributing a tariff “dividend” to Americans.
 Notably excluded from Friday’s drama was China, which is in the midst of negotiations with the United States.
-Washington and Beijing at one point brought tit-for-tat tariffs to triple-digit levels, but both countries have agreed to temporarily lower these duties and are working to extend their truce.
-Beijing warned that US protectionism “harms the interests of all parties.”

-“There is no winner in a tariff war or trade war,” foreign ministry spokesman Guo Jiakun said.
-Those who managed to strike deals with Washington to avert steeper threatened levies included Vietnam, Japan, Indonesia, the Philippines, South Korea and the European Union.
+Washington and Beijing at one point brought tit-for-tat tariffs to triple-digit levels, but have agreed to temporarily lower these duties and are working to extend their truce.
+Those who managed to strike deals with Washington to avert steeper threatened levies included Vietnam, Japan, Indonesia, the Philippines, South Korea, and the European Union.
 Among other tariff levels adjusted in Trump’s latest order, Switzerland now faces a higher 39 percent duty.

 © 2024 AFP